 I like reading, mostly physics and other popular sciences.
 I love specific topics of the relation between religion, philosophy, science and metaphysics.
 Blogging is my newest hobby, usually done when I have a spare time.

-Recently, I am a Post-doctoral fellow who work with a consortium of Korean solar cell leading research laboratories named Center for Inorganic Photovoltaic Materials (CIPM) which is jointly supported by Korean Government and Korean leading semiconductor industries to conduct an advanced research in inorganic materials for photovoltaic/solar cell application.
+I had been working as a Post-doctoral fellow who worked with a consortium of Korean solar cell leading research laboratories named Center for Inorganic Photovoltaic Materials (CIPM) which was jointly supported by Korean Government and Korean leading semiconductor industries to conduct an advanced research in inorganic materials for photovoltaic/solar cell application.

 With this Blog, I try to collect and to publish as much as possible my thought concerned primarily about the solar energy and green energy concepts, discourses, ideas and scenarios as a part of a sustainable-renewable energy issue based on my knowledge, experiment as well as experience dealing with solar cell with a popular science-writing style.